cassiozen/backticks/README.md

 * Compiled and interpreted by V8 (minimun overhead to the project)
 * Learning new syntax is not required
-* Automatic escaping of locals
+* Niceties like automatic escaping & automatic array joining
 * Support for layout using generator functions
-* Niceties like automatic array joining

 ## Usage